 With a miniOrange Adaptive Authentication dynamic setup, you can easily configure any of the restriction methods on any of your devices.

 When you have Adaptive Authentication , you’ll have less suspicious activity on user accounts, which means you’ll spend less money on security management.

 You can use our Adaptive Authentication APIs to integrate additional security into your applications on any device that supports a web-Browser.

-In Adaptive MFA IP-based restriction method, the admin configures and enlists all IP addresses to allow or deny access.
+In Adaptive Authentication IP-based restriction method, the admin configures and enlists all IP addresses to allow or deny access.
 When a user attempts to log into one of the adaptive authentication-enabled apps, his IP address is compared to the preset IP list, and the appropriate action is taken depending on the results (i.e. Allow, Deny or Challenge).

-In Location-based Adaptive MFA restriction, the admin shortlist and configure a list of Geo-locations where they want to allow end-users to either login or deny based on the location set by the admin.
+In Location-based Adaptive Authentication restriction, the admin shortlist and configure a list of Geo-locations where they want to allow end-users to either login or deny based on the location set by the admin.
 When a user tries to login with adaptive authentication enabled, his location attributes such as (Latitude, Longitude, and Country Code) are verified against the Location list configured by the admin, and based on this user will be either allowed, challenged, or denied.

-One of the most significant components of Adaptive MFA configuration is time restriction , which begins with the admin establishing a time zone with Start and End Time.
+One of the most significant components of Adaptive Authentication configuration is time restriction , which begins with the admin establishing a time zone with Start and End Time.
 Users are either permitted, refused, or challenged based on the timezone and policies defined.
 When an end-user tries to log in with adaptive authentication enabled, his time zone-related parameters, such as time zone and current system time, are checked against the list defined by the admin, and the user is either permitted, rejected, or challenged, depending on the configuration.

-Adaptive authentication starts with creating a profile for each user, which includes info around the user's geographical location, registered devices, role, and more.
+Adaptive authentication starts with creating a profile for each client, which includes info around their geographical location, registered devices, role, and more.
 Each time a user tries to authenticate, the request is evaluated and assigned a risk score.
 Depending on the risk score, the user may be required to provide additional authentication factors to prove the identity.
 For example, if a user tries to access applications via an unregistered device, they may be prompted to register it.
-If the user logs in from a geographical location other than their office, they may have to answer a security question.
+If the person logs in from a geographical location other than their office, they may have to answer a security question.
 Adaptive MFA determines the response to requests with different risk scores.
 In any given scenario, the user may be allowed to authenticate, may be prevented from accessing, or may even be challenged to prove his or her identity.